Spring 6 comes with a new feature that promises to optimize the performance of applications: Ahead-of-Time (AOT) compilation support.

 For the most used Java Virtual Machine (JVM), like Oracle's HotSpot JVM and OpenJDK, when we compile the source code (.java file), the produced bytecode is stored in .class files.
 This way, the JVM uses a JIT compiler to convert bytecode into machine code.

-Additionally, JIT compilation involves not only the interpretation of the bytecode by the JVM but also the dynamic compilation of frequently executed code into native machine code during runtime.
+Additionally, JIT compilation involves the interpretation of the bytecode by the JVM and the dynamic compilation of frequently executed code into native machine code during runtime.

 2.2.
 Ahead of Time Compiler (AOT)